-India cbank sets cut-off of 8.1857 pct on 91-day t-bills
+India cbank sets cut-off of 8.1857 pct on 91-day T-bills

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-MUMBAI, Nov 12 * India cbank says yield on 91-day treasury bills at 8.1857 pct vs 8.1439 pct last week * Yield on 364-day treasury bills at 8.1069 pct, unchanged from 2 weeks ago * India sells 50 bln rupees of 91-day treasury bills at 98 rupees - cbank * India sells 50 bln rupees of 364-day treasury bills at 92.52 rupees - cbank * For details of the poll auction, see (Reporting by Subhadip Sircar; Editing by G.Ram Mohan)
+* India cbank says yield on 91-day treasury bills at 8.1857 pct, unchanged from last week * Yield on 182-day treasury bills at 8.1606 pct, unchanged from two week ago * India sells 50 bln rupees of 91-day treasury bills at 98 rupees - RBI * India sells 50 bln rupees of 182-day treasury bills at 96.09 rupees - RBI * For a poll on the auction, see

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)